Solving Energy-Independent Density for CT Metal Artifact Reduction via Neural Representation: Preliminaries

 where $\mu_\mathrm{tissue}(\mathbf{x})$ and $\mu_\mathrm{metal}(\mathbf{x}, E)$ denote the LACs of the tissue and metal, respectively. $\mathcal{M}$ is a metal binary mask ($\mathcal{M}=1$ for the metal region and $\mathcal{M}=0$ otherwise).
 Substituting Eq.~\eqref{eq: mask lacs} into Eq.~\eqref{eq:ct-forward}, the CT measurement data can be derived as below:

-Eq.~\eqref{eq:nonlinear} means that the CT measurements of an organism with metallic implants should be divided into two parts: (1) a linear integral for the tissue and (2) an energy-induced non-linear transformation for the metals.
-The latter is known as the nonlinear beam hardening effect (BHE) in the CT measurements.
-In this case, the use of traditional linear algorithms, such as FBP~\cite{fbp}, will result in severe metal artifacts in the resulting CT images.
+Eq.~\eqref{eq:nonlinear} means that the CT measurements of an organism containing metallic materials should be divided into two parts: (1) a linear integral for the tissue and (2) an energy-induced non-linear transform for the metals.
+The latter results in a nonlinear beam hardening effect (BHE) in the CT measurements.
+In this case, the use of traditional linear FBP~\cite{fbp}, will result in severe metal artifacts in CT images.